holochain/docs-pages/src/pages/get-started/index.md

 These application windows allow us to test multiple agents in a Holochain network interacting with one another.
 It is all running on our one device, but the two conductors behave very much the same as separate agents on different machines would, minus network lag.

 Remember that a **conductor** is a Holochain runtime process executing on your computer.
-For more details see the [Application Architecture](/concepts/2_application_architecture/) section in the Core Concepts guide.
+For more details see the [Application Architecture](/learn/2_application_architecture/) section in the Learn guide.

 These three windows together will let us interact with our hApp as we are building it.